Whitbread (LON:WTB) Trading Down 11.3% - Here's What Happened

 Analysts Set New Price Targets

-Whitbread (LON:WTB - Get Free Report) last released its quarterly earnings data on Thursday, October 16th.
-The company reported GBX 133.70 earnings per share (EPS) for the quarter.
-Whitbread had a net margin of 8.08% and a return on equity of 6.83%.
-On average, research analysts anticipate that Whitbread plc will post 227.1851852 earnings per share for the current fiscal year.
+Whitbread (LON:WTB - Get Free Report) last issued its earnings results on Thursday, October 16th.
+The company reported GBX 133.70 EPS for the quarter.
+Whitbread had a return on equity of 6.83% and a net margin of 8.08%.
+As a group, equities research analysts anticipate that Whitbread plc will post 227.1851852 EPS for the current fiscal year.

-In related news, insider Richard Gillingwater acquired 500 shares of the business's stock in a transaction on Tuesday, October 21st.
-The shares were bought at an average cost of GBX 2,974 per share, with a total value of £14,870.
-Also, insider Christine Mary Hodgson acquired 10,000 shares of Whitbread stock in a transaction on Friday, October 17th.
-The shares were bought at an average price of GBX 2,880 per share, for a total transaction of £288,000.
-0.38% of the stock is currently owned by corporate insiders.
+In other Whitbread news, insider Richard Gillingwater bought 500 shares of the stock in a transaction that occurred on Tuesday, October 21st.
+The shares were acquired at an average price of GBX 2,974 per share, with a total value of £14,870.
+Also, insider Christine Mary Hodgson purchased 10,000 shares of the company's stock in a transaction that occurred on Friday, October 17th.
+The stock was acquired at an average cost of GBX 2,880 per share, with a total value of £288,000.
+Corporate insiders own 0.38% of the company's stock.

 Whitbread Company Profile